 Does the repertoire have to be Baroque or early music?

 No. While we encourage students to explore this repertoire, the competition is judged solely on musical merits.
-Ideally your selection should exhibit the best of your group's playing as an ensemble!
+Any music that has a written score is eligible.

 Are there any specific requirements for playing multiple movements in varied tempi, styles, etc?